The Value of Service Rate Flexibility in an M/M/1 Queue with Admission Control: Abstract

 \section{Abstract}

-We consider a single server queueing system with admission control and the possibility to switch dynamically between a low and a high service rate, and examine the benefit of this service rate flexibility.
-We formulate a discounted Markov Decision Process model for the problem of joint admission and service control, and show that the optimal policy has a threshold structure for both controls.
+We consider a single server queueing system with admission control and the possibility to switch dynamically between $k$ increasing service rate values with service cost rate being convex in service rate.
+We explore the benefit due to service rate flexibility on the optimal profit and the admission thresholds, when service payment is made upon customer's admission.
+We formulate a Markov Decision Process model for the problem of joint admission and service control considering both discounted and average expected profit maximization, and show that the optimal policy has a threshold structure for both controls.
 Regarding the benefit due to flexibility, we show that it is increasing in system congestion, and that its effect on the admission policy is to increase the admission threshold.
 We also derive a simple approximate condition between the admission reward and the relative cost of service rate increase, so that the service rate flexibility is beneficial.
-We finally show that the results extend to the expected average reward case.
+We finally show that the results extend to the corresponding model where service payment is made at the end of each service completion and differences on the benefit due to service flexibility with respect to the original model are pursued numerically.